Statutes of the Party of Communists USA

 All party club meetings shall be governed by the process of democratic centralism.
 A simple majority of comrades present and in good standing shall be the vote required to call a question, limit or extend debate, or pass resolutions.
 A resolution that is passed or carried is recorded in the minutes of the Party District and the Central Committee.

-Section 3.
-Charges against individual members or commission members may be made by any member in good standing, or Party committee, to the club of which the accused is assigned or to the appropriate higher committee having jurisdiction.
-All such charges shall be handled expeditiously by an elected committee of inquiry of the club or appropriate higher body.
-The committee of inquiry shall hear charges, make written recommendations, and then disband.
+Charges against individual Members/Comrades or commission members may be made by any Member/Comrade in good standing, or Party committee to the club of which the accused is assigned or to the appropriate higher committee having jurisdiction.

 The burden of proof shall be on the accusers.

-Section 5.
-After hearing the report of the committee of inquiry, the club or leading party body having jurisdiction shall have the right to decide by a two-thirds vote upon any disciplinary measure, including expulsion.
+After hearing the report of the Committee of Inquiry, the Club, or leading Party body having jurisdiction, shall have the right to decide by a two-thirds vote upon any disciplinary measure, including expulsion.

 The District Committee, Central Committee, or other leading committee shall set a hearing within sixty (60) days from the date of receipt of the appeal and notify the appellant of the hearing date.